everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 We now have a set of Wasm components with arithmetic functions sourced from multiple languages.
 Let's run these functions together in some workflows!

-Install [EveryCLI][every-cli-npm] if you haven't already done so from the [Quickstart docs][ec-quickstart], and then we'll write a workflow.
+Install [EveryCLI][every-cli-npm], and then we'll write a workflow.

 Homestar and the Everywhere Computer currently use [IPFS Kubo][kubo] as a content-addressed storage layer for Wasm components.
 In the near future, we'll support other forms of distributed storage.